 Despite its complexity, we are hopeful that the trend of causation attracting greater scrutiny in investment arbitration will continue and look forward to participating in related discussions in the arbitration community.

 1 Anthony Theau-Laurent is a partner and Edmond Richards is a director at Accuracy.
 The authors would like to thank Juan Saez, Robert Deegan and Louis Hoghton for their assistance in reviewing this chapter.

-3 ILC Articles on the Responsibility of States for Internationally Wrongful Acts, Article 31.
+3 International Law Commission, 'Draft articles on the Responsibility of States for Internationally Wrongful Acts, with commentaries' (2001) (ILC Draft articles), Article 31.

 6 We note that the distinction between legal and factual causation may not always be clear.
-See 'Causation and Injury in Investor-State Arbitration', Contemporary and Emerging Issues on the Law of Damages and Valuation in International Investment Arbitration, Patrick W. Pearsall and J. Benton Heath, 2018.
+See Patrick W Pearsall and J Benton Heath, 'Causation and Injury in Investor-State Arbitration', Contemporary and Emerging Issues on the Law of Damages and Valuation in International Investment Arbitration (2018).

 19 See footnote 17.